What is the Global Solo Challenge?

 The Event’s Organisers are carefully selecting additional members of the team.
 Margherita Pelaschier, Chief Press Officer for the Event, has experience with events such as the America’s Cup and the Louis Vuitton’s Cup.

 Paul Peggs is a lifetime boat builder, offshore sailor and boat preparateur.
-He has the right mix of skills to be a crucial support to the Event’s safety inspection process, Event logistics and even participant assistance in making the right choices in preparing their boats.
-Additional team members will be announced in due course.
+He has the right mix of skills to be a crucial support to the Event.
+Paul is also well placed to provide skippers with assistance in preparing their boats.